 I was born in Guadalajara, Mexico and raised in Fremont, CA. My family is from Perú.
 My parents are arequipeños.
 Many in that region still believe that differs from being a peruano. (¡Imagina eso!)

-My fiction, nonfiction and music writing have been published in The Acentos Review, The Bay Bridged, Black Heart Magazine, BorderSenses Literary Magazine, Label Me Latina/o, Somos en escrito and Thread.
+My fiction, nonfiction and music writing have been published in The Acentos Review, The Bay Bridged, Black Heart Magazine, BorderSenses Literary Magazine, The Cortland Review, Label Me Latina/o, Origins Journal, Somos en escrito and Thread.

 I am a proud member of the Voices of Our Nations Foundation (VONA) family where I worked with Asha Bandele (2009) and ZZ Packer (2011).
 The most joyous week I had in 2013 was when I attended the fiction workshop at the Community of Writers at Squaw Valley.
 I have been blessed with artist residencies at the Brush Creek Foundation for the Arts in beautiful Wyoming and at The Helene Wurlitzer Foundation of New Mexico where I befriended two Taos Indian women who approved of my self-dubbed Native American name, “Rock You Like a Hurricane.”